 15.3.4.5 Function.prototype.bind (thisArg [, arg1 [, arg2, ...]])

-The bind method takes one or more arguments, thisArg and (optionally) arg1, arg2, etc, and returns a new function object by performing the following steps:
+The bind method takes one or more arguments, thisArg and (optionally) arg1, arg2, etc, and wraps the function in another, locking its execution scope to the object specified by thisArg.
+If additional arguments are provided, then they are curried.